philipturner/swift-colab/README.md

 ## SwiftPlot Integration

-To use IPython graphs or SwiftPlot plots, enter the magic commands shown below. [`EnableIPythonDisplay.swift`](https://github.com/philipturner/swift-colab/blob/main/Sources/include/EnableIPythonDisplay.swift) depends on the PythonKit and SwiftPlot libraries.
+To use IPython graphs or SwiftPlot plots, enter the magic commands shown below.
+Include [`EnableIPythonDisplay.swift`](https://github.com/philipturner/swift-colab/blob/main/Sources/include/EnableIPythonDisplay.swift) after installing the Swift packages, because the file depends on both of them.
 SwiftPlot takes 23 seconds to compile, so you may skip its install command unless you intend to use it.
 However, you must restart the runtime if you change your mind.

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit